Update: ‘New LFA to be an EV’ and ‘Fun-to-drive with motorsport lineage’ section updated and ‘TopElectricSUV says’ section added.

 Last decade, Lexus’ halo model was the LFA, a dream project of Toyota Motor Corporation President Akio Toyoda.
 The handcrafted sports car’s production began on December 15, 2010, and ended two years later on December 14, 2012.
 The arrival of the LFA was not hyped back then, but over the years, experts and enthusiasts realized what an authentic driving machine that car was.

-The endless pursuit of the Lexus Driving Signature will move to the next stage through development of the new Sports Battery EV.Koji Sato, President and Chief Branding Officer, Lexus (Media Briefing on Battery EV Strategies on 14 December 2021)
+The endless pursuit of the Lexus Driving Signature will move to the next stage through development of the new Sports Battery EV.Koji Sato, President and Chief Branding Officer, Lexus, and President, Gazoo (Media Briefing on Battery EV Strategies on 14 December 2021)

 It was Toyoda who hinted that the Lexus electric supercar would be the Lexus LFA successor.
 He said: